12 injured when trash truck overturns on outbound side of Lincoln Tunnel

-The crash involving multiple vehicles happened around 1:00 p.m. off the Palisade Avenue overpass in Weekhawken Township on Wednesday afternoon and brought traffic to a halt.
+The crash involving multiple vehicles happened around 1:00 p.m. off the Palisade Avenue overpass on Wednesday afternoon and brought traffic to a halt.

 Apparently the Department of Public Works truck lost control on 32nd Street and slammed into several vehicles before going over the edge of the road.